CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Share-your-Savegame-on-Steam.md

+# Share Your Savegame on Steam

-> TM:PE support team: See [Tips for working with savegames](Tips for working with savegames)
+> TM:PE support team: See [Tips for working with savegames](Tips-for-working-with-savegames.md)

 ### Why we need the savegame

 We can investigate and fix bugs faster if we can replicate them - the easiest way to achieve that is with a savegame shared to the workshop (and the URL to its page in the workshop).

 You can keep your mods enabled when sharing; the more closely we can replicate your game setup the more chance we have of recreating the bug you are seeing.

 ### Uploading a savegame to Steam